ian-IBCIRL/IB-PP5-MVP/README.md

 **04 May 2023:** Successful initial heroku deployment.

-**20 May 2023:** Successful initial post deletion logic.
-Needs more checks and post editing/adding.
+**20 May 2023:** Successful initial order processing logic.

+**26 May 2023:** Successful functional deployment.
+Working on testing and README docs from now on.

 **10 June 2023:** Successful deployment of submission features.